Hiring Disrupters in the Age of Disruption Part 3: You’ve Got to Think Different!

 In our first post in this series – Hiring Disrupters in the Age of Disruption, we discussed the issue of how advances in technology have forced companies to reinvent themselves and change their leadership strategy.
 The subsequent post discussed our views on how to spot the transformational leader.
 This final post in the series focuses on how to go about executing the mandate of change – how do you figure the kind of person you need, what processes to follow to reach them and how do you eventually get them on-board?
 In short how do we do Transformational Leadership Hiring?

-In today’s world of disruption and change, Transformational Leaders are much in demand.
+In today’s post-pandemic era of constant disruption and change, Transformational Leaders are much in demand.
 Every investor wants a transformational leader…but the real challenge lies in FINDING that leader, and in finding that one person who is right for your company.
 After all, the right leader will make all the difference between success and failure for you.
 The quickest route is not the answer, rather taking the right path is critical to finding the right person.
 Let us take a look at what we need to do differently to uncover our change leaders:

 The more time you spend figuring out who you need, the more you are likely to succeed!
 After all, as the founder, CEO or board member or key stake holder, you know your company’s legacy issues, present status and what the future could hold, better than anybody else.
 You are the one who has a clear understanding of the challenges that are holding the company back from reaching its full potential.
 What are your strengths as a company, and equally important, what is your Achilles’ heel?
 What is the DNA of the company and therefore who will fit in?
 And who won’t?
 I find that this inner soul searching is critical to get to what you need in the person you hire, especially in terms of must-haves, and also some nice-to-have skills and expertise.
 It will also tell you the personality traits that this person needs to have to succeed in your company –Should he/she be a humble achiever?
 A micro manager?
 Great communicator?
 Aggressive go-getter?
 Should he/she be from Operations vs sales vs marketing?
 It is essential that you map all your thoughts into a document which could eventually evolve into a job description.
 It will ensure that you do not go on a wild goose chase.
-You will clearly spot the right candidate soon as you meet him/her, because you will have a very clear image in your mind, and on paper, on who you are looking for!
+You will clearly spot the right candidate as soon as you meet him/her, because you will have a very clear image in your mind, and on paper, on who you are looking for!

 I would hazard a guess that this is what happened when Lego hired its transformational CEO Jorgen Vig Knudstorp.
 Lego was staring at bankruptcy in 2004 when Kjeld Kirk Kristiansen, the grandson of LEGO’s founder, decided that he needed to step aside and bring in an outsider.
 While Vig Knudstorp, with his McKinsey background and youth (he was 35 when he took over as CEO in 2004!), looked a very unlikely pick for the big role, it worked and how!
 This is because what Lego needed was financial discipline and strategic focus.
 Jorgen’s analytical, strategic and financial skills turned out to be just the right building blocks for Lego’s spectacular turn around.
-He was a great cultural fit given his Danish background and exposure to multi-cultural work life at McKinsey.
-This was critical for him to get accepted as an outsider, and this is a pre-condition for any chance for success.
-We can say the Board got it totally right, seeing the heights Vig took Lego to during his 12 years tenure – a 600% increase in turnover, and massive profits to the tune of nearly 38 billion dollars at the end of 2016!
+He was a great cultural fit given his Danish background and exposure to multicultural work life at McKinsey.
+This was critical for him to get accepted as an outsider, and this is a precondition for any chance for success.
+We can say the Board got it totally right, seeing the heights Vig took Lego to during his 12 years tenure – a 600% increase in turnover, and massive profits to the tune of nearly 38 billion dollars.

 Every organization, leaving aside the early stage start-ups, has a process in place for hiring at different levels.
 Typically, it starts with the recruiter sourcing profiles, evaluating and shortlisting a few.
 Then the shortlisted ones are set up for meetings with the interviewers who filter them further till the consensus candidate is bumped up to meet the final deciding authority.
 I would argue that we need to invert this approach for transformational hiring.
 Why?
 Because this process inadvertently throws out the unconventional, non-stereo-typical candidates early in the process.
 It is structured to bring up the candidate who ticks all the boxes, and that is not who you want if you are looking for change.
 So, if you are serious about getting a transformational candidate you have to invert this pyramid.
-You as the Head of the Search Committee, have to be among the company’s First Interviewers.
+You, as the Head of the Search Committee, have to be among the company’s First Interviewers.
 This is the only way you can ensure that the right candidates don’t slip away or get dropped during the elimination process.
 This also becomes a quick calibration for your search partner to then bring forth the right candidates.
 Investing that bit of your time in the initial screening, despite seemingly trivial, is an absolutely vital step and will pay rich dividends as unconventional candidates, who have the best transformational DNA, are likely to surface at this point.
-Once you have the right person interested and excited about the role, you can move on to the regular process of getting the buy-in from other stake holders.
+Once you have the right person interested and excited about the role, you can move on to the regular process of getting the buy-in from other stakeholders.

-One of the best practitioners of this that I have seen firsthand is Azim Premji, the storied founder and Chairman of Wipro, a $24B market cap global company.
+One of the best practitioners of this that I have seen firsthand is Azim Premji, the storied founder and Chairman of Wipro, a $27bn market cap global company.
 Premji is known for his keen sense of spotting leaders way ahead of time, meeting them multiple times, evaluating them even as they too get to know him and warm up to the idea of working with him.
 He is often a single man search committee!
-Once he has made his decision, the candidate is invited to meet the executive team and at this point it’s more about smoothing the on-boarding process by getting the relevant inputs and buy-in from all stake holders and employees.
+Once he has made his decision, the candidate is invited to meet the executive team and at this point it’s more about smoothing the on-boarding process by getting the relevant inputs and buy-in from all stakeholders and employees.
 His ability to wear the investor hat, bring in the best professionals to run his companies, changing them when he feels they need a fresh hand, is a tough act that very few have managed to accomplish as well as him!

 At its core, Transformation requires you to think differently in order to convert challenges to opportunities.
 This is best done by folks who have actually succeeded in doing this before, perhaps in a different context or industry or even in an entirely different geography.
 So, it is especially important to break conventional hiring silos and look around the edges – across geographical borders, across industries, and even across functions.